Skip Navigation

 Campus Security Authorities (CSAs) have an important role in the University's compliance with the Clery Act.
 Crime reports provided by CSAs are used by OU to fulfill its responsibility to annually disclose Clery crime statistics, and to issue timely warnings for Clery crimes that pose a serious or continuing threat to the campus community.

-What is the Responsibility of a CSA?
+The Responsibility of a CSA?

-A CSA's primary responsibility is to report allegations of Clery Act Crimes they receive to OUPD.
+A CSA's primary responsibility is to report allegations of Clery Act Crimes to OUPD.
 For a crime to be reportable it must be (1) a Clery crime allegation (2) that was reported to a CSA, OUPD or local law enforcement and (3) occurred within the campus' reportable geography (generally property owned or controlled by the university that is frequently used by students).

 • When a Clery crime allegation is reported to a CSA, they must then report it directly and immediately to OUPD.
 A crime is "reported," when it is brought to the attention of the CSA by a victim, witness, other third party or even the offender.